-As of March 31, 2021, the Company had approximately \$1.2 million in its operating bank account, and working capital of approximately \$1.4 million.
+As of June 30, 2021, the Company had approximately \$789,000 in its operating bank account, and working capital of approximately \$1.1 million.

-The Company's liquidity needs to date have been satisfied through a contribution of \$25,000 from Sponsor to cover for certain expenses in exchange for the issuance of the Founder Shares, the loan of approximately \$83,000 from the Sponsor under the Note (see Note 5), and the proceeds from the consummation of the Private Placement not held in the Trust Account.
+The Company's liquidity needs to date have been satisfied through a contribution of \$25,000 from Sponsor to cover for certain expenses in exchange for the issuance of the Founder Shares, the loan of approximately \$83,000 from the Sponsor under the Note (as defined in Note 5), and the proceeds from the consummation of the Private Placement not held in the Trust Account.
 The Company repaid the Note in full on December 14, 2020.
-In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, provide the Company Working Capital Loans (see Note 5).
-As of March 31, 2021 and December 31, 2020, there were no amounts outstanding under any Working Capital Loan.
+In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, provide the Company Working Capital Loans (as defined in Note 5).
+As of June 30, 2021 and December 31, 2020, there were no amounts outstanding under any Working Capital Loan.